mcfadd/Job_Shop_Schedule_Problem/CONTRIBUTING.md

 # Contributing

-Before suggesting a new change please see the [project boards](https://github.com/mcfadd/Job_Shop_Schedule_Problem/projects) for currently planned changes.
+Before suggesting a new change please see the [project boards](https://github.com/mcfadd/Job_Shop_Schedule_Problem/projects) for currently planned changes as well as the [development branch](https://github.com/mcfadd/Job_Shop_Schedule_Problem/tree/development).

 When contributing to this repository, discuss the change you wish to make via issue, email, or pull request conversation.

-If you would like to become a collaborator so you have direct write access contact the repository owner at mrfadd8@gmail.com
+If you would like to become a collaborator so you have direct write access, contact the repository owner at mrfadd8@gmail.com

 ### Code of Conduct
-We have a code of conduct for the JSSP project [here](https://github.com/mcfadd/Job_Shop_Schedule_Problem/blob/master/CODE_OF_CONDUCT.md).
+We have a code of conduct for this project [here](https://github.com/mcfadd/Job_Shop_Schedule_Problem/blob/master/CODE_OF_CONDUCT.md).

 ### Pull Request Process